 This course will appeal to anyone working in a role which covers kitchen duties, such as trainee chefs, fast food service assistants, bar and waiting staff, kitchen assistants and kitchen porters.
 It will help them consolidate their skills while gaining a recognised qualification.

-You will need a minimum of GCSEs at grades D-G in English and Maths.
+You will need a minimum of grades D-G (or 1-3 in the new grading) in English and Maths GCSE.

 Your framework will include the Intermediate Diploma in Kitchen Services, a Technical Certificate and Functional Skills in English and Maths at Level 1.
 You will develop your maths and English skills to support your main programme of study, help your future progression and enhance your life skills.